mileszs/dungeon-world-app/README.md

 ## TODO / Wishlist

-+ Add reset button to the new character form
 + Redirect back to the dashboard after adding a character, with that char the new current char
 + Instead of listing stats on the sheet alphabetically, sort by mod?
 In theory, you will be using your +2 stat more often.
 + Model character sheet arrangement on default Dungeon Wolrd sheets (like, printable ones).
 OR whatever the community thinks is the best paper sheet.